-Driven by unfounded ‘Sharpiegate’ rumor, pro-Trump protesters mass outside Arizona vote-counting center
+Driven by unfounded ‘SharpieGate’ rumor, pro-Trump protesters mass outside Arizona vote-counting center

 Among the earliest arrivals to the protest were Brad Heward, 67, of Gilbert, Ariz., and his son, 23-year-old Alexander Heward.

-The Hewards voted in-person on Election Day, because Trump encouraged his supporters to do so, Brad Heward said.
+The Hewards voted in person on Election Day, because Trump encouraged his supporters to do so, Brad Heward said.
 He said he believes officials gave Election Day voters Sharpies to more easily identify their ballots by the ink “bleed through.”

 “Those are the ones that got thrown away,” he claimed.

-But election officials said Wednesday that ink bleeds would not disqualify ballots and reiterated that ballots marked with Sharpies would be counted.
+But election officials said Wednesday that ink bleeds would not disqualify ballots and reiterated ballots marked with Sharpies would be counted.

-A controversial Patriot Movement-affiliated group known as AZ Patriots, led by the group’s founder Jennifer Harrison, also rallied in front of the election building and live-streamed the protest on their Facebook page.
+A controversial Patriot Movement-affiliated group known as AZ Patriots, led by the group’s founder Jennifer Harrison, also rallied in front of the election building and live-streamed the protest on its Facebook page.

-Speaking briefly to The Post, Harrison falsely claimed that there are no Republicans in the elections center processing ballots.
+Speaking briefly to The Post, Harrison falsely claimed there are no Republicans in the elections center processing ballots.
 Pairs of people from opposite political parties worked jointly to examine ballots Wednesday night.

 Poll workers were still trickling out of the building at 11 p.m., by which time the crowd had gotten smaller.